Ammiraglio di Saint Bon-class battleship: General characteristics and machinery

 The ships of the Ammiraglio di Saint Bon class were 105 m long at the waterline and 111.8 m long overall.
 They had a beam of 21.12 m and a maximum draft of 7.69 m.
 Ammiraglio di Saint Bon displaced 10082 LT at normal loading and 10531 LT at full load, while Emanuele Filiberto displaced 9645 LT and 9940 LT, respectively.

 The ships had an inverted bow and a relatively low freeboard of only 3 m.
 They had a fairly large superstructure with a conning tower and high bridge forward and a large military mast fitted with fighting tops placed amidships.
 Abreast the mast, each ship carried a number of small boats.
 Ammiraglio di Saint Bon had a crew of 557 officers and enlisted men, while Emanuele Filiberto had a slightly larger complement of 565.

 The ships' propulsion system consisted of two triple-expansion steam engines, which drove a pair of screw propellers.
 Steam for the engines was provided by twelve coal-fired cylindrical fire-tube boilers, which were ducted into a pair of widely spaced funnels.
-Ammiraglio di Saint Bons were rated at 14296 ihp, while Emanuele Filibertos engines only reached 13552 ihp.
+Ammiraglio di Saint Bon's were rated at 14296 ihp, while Emanuele Filiberto's engines only reached 13552 ihp.
 The ships' propulsion system provided a top speed of 18 kn and a range of approximately 3400 to 5500 nmi at 10 kn.